withastro/docs/src/pages/en/guides/markdown-content.md

 We also suggest reading [Shiki's own theme documentation](https://github.com/shikijs/shiki/blob/main/docs/themes.md#loading-theme) to explore more about themes, light vs dark mode toggles, or styling via CSS variables.

-#### markdown.syntaxHighlighting
+#### Change Default Syntax Highlighting Mode

-If you'd like to switch to `'prism'` by default, or disable syntax highlighting entirely, you can use the `markdown` config object:
+If you'd like to switch to `'prism'` by default, or disable syntax highlighting entirely, you can use the `markdown.syntaxHighlighting` config object:

 ```js ins={5}
 // astro.config.mjs